dojo/docs/dojox/calendar.rst

 Each data item **must** have a sub column specified otherwise it will not be displayed.
 The **subColumnAttr** property defines on which property the sub column value will be looked on the data item (default value is "calendar").

-If the sub column value of a data item is matching a sub column value defined in the **subColumns** property, the data item will appear on the sub column.
+If the sub column value of a data item matches a sub column value defined in the **subColumns** property, the data item will appear on the sub column.

 .. js ::